SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/06-select-patches.md

 ==- Image for reference
 ![default](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/110-select_default.jpg?raw=true)
 ===
+==- If you want to change the default patches !!!danger
+Do NOT change the default patches unless you know what you are doing, especially:
+- `Vanced MicroG Support`
+- `Client Spoof`
+!!!
 3. You can scroll around and disable some patches.
 BUT don't disable any which you don't know the purpose of.
 4. DO NOT ENABLE THE FOLLOWING PATCHES
     - Change package name